kaustavdm/forge-messaging-reimagined/RUNBOOK.md

 ## Workshop Overview

-In this 60-minute hands-on lab, you'll build **TwiliTransit** - a multi-modal transportation assistant that guides passengers through a journey from TwiliTown to Signal City Market using rich messaging across RCS, SMS, and WhatsApp.
+In this 60-minute hands-on lab, you'll build **TwiliTransit** - a multi-modal transportation assistant that guides passengers through a journey from TwiliTown to Signal City Market using RCS, while we talk of how other messaging channels like SMS or WhatsApp can be mixed in.

 ### What You'll Learn

 - Set up and configure RCS messaging with Twilio
 - Create rich content templates using the Content API
-- Build an omnichannel messaging flow with Express.js
+- Designing an Express.js backend for omnichannel communication
 - Implement time-based triggers and interactive quick replies
 - Handle dynamic channel fallback and route management

 ### The Journey We'll Build

 Follow Alex's transportation journey with rich, contextual messaging at each step:

 1. **Trip Planning** - Initial request and bus reminder setup
 2. **Bus Boarding** - Real-time notifications with quick replies
 3. **Ferry Transfer** - Location-aware notifications with QR codes